plotly/dash_matlab/README.md

 # MATLAB components for Dash

 Dash for MATLAB® provides an interface to use the Dash library and create analytic web applications fully in MATLAB®.
+Create and share MATLAB® analysis with business stakeholders through Dash, the leading low-code platform for data science web apps!

 ## [Examples](https://github.com/plotly/dash_matlab/tree/main/Examples)